Measurement Component

 s.New("save_h5", bool, initial=True)

-To define 3 parameters that will be used during the measurement.
+This defines 3 parameters that will be used during the measurement.

 When a measurement is started, a new thread is launched, within which eventually the run()

-function is called, let’s override it to
+function is called.
+Let’s override it to:

-- sample values from the “number_gen” hardware component
+- Sample values from the “number_gen” hardware component:

 def run(self):